 Adding a Moderator (comments)

-Instal the snippet provided with this stack.
+Install the snippet provided with this stack in the Inspector > Header > Header section.
 Then close and restart rapidweaver.

 Next, open up your snippets by clicking snippets here:

 This will bring up another pop up window that looks like this:

 Drag the “facebookConnect – Admin” snippet over into the header as seen in the screenshot in Step 1.